 Flexibility: We offer flexible deposits, the opportunity to pay the balance of your holiday just 10 weeks before departure and fixed change and cancellation fees.

-Travel Butler and 24/7 Emergency Assistance Service: When you book a holiday to Vietnam from our range of tailor-made Journeys, you’ll also enjoy access to our inclusive Travel Butler concierge and 24/7 Emergency Assistance services.
+Flight Centre concierge and 24/7 Emergency Assistance Service: When you book a holiday to Vietnam from our range of tailor-made Journeys, you’ll also enjoy access to our inclusive concierge and 24/7 Emergency Assistance services.